jannis-kiriasis/the-checklistar/README.md

 ## Acknowledgements

-I'm an SEO specialist working for an insurance company in Dublin.
-So I have some experience with Google tools and marketing life insurance policies to people.

 Brian Macharia, my mentor, helped me test the website functionalities and provide excellent recommendations.

 I followed this video from [Code with Stein](https://www.youtube.com/watch?v=C8pYT1R8yo4&ab_channel=CodeWithStein) to create the notifications.

 I followed this article from [Brennan Tymrak](https://www.brennantymrak.com/articles/django-dynamic-formsets-javascript) to create the dymanic formset with JavaScript to crete and edit a project.

-I've used the Unittest on this project from [Elaine Broche](https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes/tree/main/hikebooker) to structure my automated testing.
+I've looked at the tests run on this project from [Elaine Broche](https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes/tree/main/hikebooker) to structure my automated python testing.

 To create the README.md file I've used a previously created by me README.md [Insured README.md](https://github.com/jannis-kiriasis/insured/blob/main/README.md) and updated it as needed.